robosense2025/track1/README.md

 python convert_format.py <input_file> <output_file>
 ```

+The `input_file` can be downloaded from our [HuggingFace](https://huggingface.co/datasets/robosense/datasets/tree/main/track1-driving-with-language) page.
 You can also include temporal frames by adding the `--use-temporal` flag with `--num-frames <num_frames>`.
-This steps requires the prepration of the [nuScenes](https://www.nuscenes.org/) dataset (~300GB).
+The `convert_format.py` script requires the preparation of the [nuScenes](https://www.nuscenes.org/) dataset (~300GB).
 We will upload the subset of the nuScenes dataset in the future for convenience.

 ### 3. **Deploy**